vhidrogo/job-search-tracker/docs/design_and_data_model.md

 - **Ghostings**: Communication cut off after consideration talks.
 - **Interviews**: Each distinct interview event, with type, stage, and notes.
 - **Questions**: Coding or behavioral questions asked during interviews.
-- **Resumes**: Tracks major and minor resume versions used in applications, and changes over time for version traceability.

 ## Data Model (Tables)